JAlcocerT/JAlcocerT/content/blog/selfhost-1025.md

 > MIT | Website Cloner - Utilizes powerful Go routines to clone websites to your computer within seconds.

+2. You could also use https://github.com/dvcoolarun/web2pdf

+>  🔄 CLI to convert Webpages to PDFs 🚀
 ---

 ## Conclusions